billba/prague/README.md

 Maybe 'Event' is a timer that goes off every minute, or a POST to a REST API, or a message from a WebSocket, or a user action of some kind.
 How each event is interpreted and handled depends on the context of the overall state of the system in question, including (but not limited to) each user's interaction history to date.
 For big, complex apps, coding up 'Action' could be quite complex indeed.
 In life we tend to solve big complex problems by breaking them down.
 Prague is one way to do that.

 Prague can be applied to any kind of event handling, but for now let's focus on the problem of interpreting text input.
-Specifically let's code up a chatbot that handles this simple conversation:
+Specifically let's code up a chatbot that can conduct this simple conversation:

     User: I am Brandon
     App: Hi there, Brandon!
 Welcome to CafeBot.